tamb/substate/README.md

 ### 🎯 What Makes Substate Unique

-Substate is the **only state management library** that combines all these features out of the box:
+Substate is **one of the few state management libraries** that combines all these features out of the box:

 1. **🔗 Built-in Sync System** - Unidirectional data binding with middleware transformations
 2. **🧠 Intelligent Memory Management** - Automatic history limits with manual controls